hauselin/obsidian-alfred/README.md

 ### Create a new note: `on`

 - `on` will ask you to select a vault.
 Then you'll enter the note name/title.
 The new note will open in the selected Obsidian vault.
+- If you don't enter a note name, the default note name will look something like `20201121_151123`, which is generated using [Alfred's dynamic placeholders](https://www.alfredapp.com/help/workflows/advanced/placeholders/): `{date:yyyyMMdd_HHmmss}`.

 ### Alfred fallback search